 The field school is open to all regularly enrolled undergraduate /graduate students.
-While some students enroll in the Archeology Field School in conjunction with the anthropology degree program, the curriculum has been designed to enable students with no prior anthropological archeological training to participate.
-Because of the interdisciplinary nature of the Archeology Field School no prerequisites other than matriculation as a regular New Paltz or Continuing Education students are required.
+While some students enroll in the field school in conjunction with the anthropology degree program, the curriculum has been designed to enable students with no prior anthropological archeological training to participate.
+Because of the interdisciplinary nature of the field school no prerequisites other than matriculation as a regular New Paltz or Continuing Education students are required.
 Students imust arrange their own room and board, either off campus or in dormitories.
 Transportation is not provided.